 We live in the most dynamic, progressive city in the state.
-But city leaders seem more interested in talking to themselves than acting for all of us.
+But too many leaders seem more interested in talking to themselves than acting for all of us.

-Here’s the thing--we are what we do, not just what we say or what we think we know.
+As a city we are what we do.
+Not what we say.
+Not what we think we know.
 I am running to make sure Madison gets to work for everyone.